Find out more about our current Fellows

 Who is eligible?

-- A developer who writes tools for researchers
+- a developer who writes tools for researchers, or

-- A research software engineer who supports the work of researchers with software
+- a research software engineer who supports the work of researchers with software, or

-- An advocate for best practice in software use for your research domain
+- an advocate for best practice in software use for your research domain, or

-- In a leadership role in projects or organisations that make heavy use of software
+- in a leadership role in research projects or organisations that make heavy use of software, or

-then the Fellowship Programme will be of interest to you.
-Please see the FAQ for more details about eligibility.
+Please see the FAQ for more details about eligibility and international applicants.